muziejus/the-resistant-digital-map-talk/index.md

 <span class="credit">Haraway, <a href="http://www.jstor.org/stable/3178066">“Situated Knowledges,”</a> 583, 590.</span>

-Note: Irresponsiblemeansunableto be called into account.Thereis a premiumon establishingthe capacityto seefromtheperipheriesandthedepths.Butheretherealsoliesa
+Note: The resistant digital map is an instance of situational digital mapping.

+Irresponsible means unable to be called into account.There is a premium on establishing the capacity to see from the peripheries and the depths.Butheretherealsoliesa

 seriousdangerof romanticizingand/orappropriatingthe vision of thelesspowerfulwhileclaimingtoseefromtheirpositions.Tosee
 from below is neither easily learnednor unproblematic,even if